Resources for pregnant and parenting students and employees

 I've had a difficult pregnancy or childbirth.
 Can my school provide support?

-Because UW-Stevens Point provides support services for temporarily disabled students, according to Title IX, you are equally entitled to the same services.
+You are entitled to resources through the university.
+The Title IX Coordinator can point you in the right direction.
 Additionally, depending upon your condition, you may also have a right to accommodation under the Americans With Disabilities Act (ADA).

-Students should contact the Office of the Dean of Students and Disability and Assistive Technology Center (DATC) to learn more.
+Students should contact the Title IX Coordinator or Disability and Assistive Technology Center (DATC) to learn more.

 Where can I pump milk at school?

 UW-Stevens Point has designated lactation spaces on all three campuses.
-If these are not convenient for you., we will help you identify a space closer to your classes or campus employment.
+If these are not convenient for you, we can help you identify a different space.

 • College of Professional Studies (CPS) - Room 238A

-• Collins Classroom Center (CCC - Room 222, Stevens Piont campus
+• Collins Classroom Center (CCC - Room 318

 • Key for space can be obtained from the Dean's office in Chemistry/Biology Building (room 200)

-• WW Clark Administration Building - Room 105, Marshfield campus
+• WW Clark Administration Building - Room 105

 I work for UW-Stevens Point as an employee.
 What do I do?

 If you have questions about how UW-Stevens Point can support you, connect with the Human Resources team.
-They can visit with you about possible work-place accommodations, planning for time away, how you might use your sick leave or vacation, and so on.
+They can provide information on possible work-place accommodations, planning for time away, and how you might use your leave time.

 Are there resources available?